Department of English Language and LinguisticsUniversity of Birmingham, EdgbastonBirmingham B15 2TT, UK

 - 2008: M.A. in Linguistics, University of Lille III, France. summa cum laude.

 - 2007: Maîtrise (first year of M.A.) in Natural Language Processing ("Traitement Automatique du Langage"), University of Lille III, France. summa cum laude.

 - 2006: Engineer's degree at the Institut de Génie Informatique et Industriel (IG2I; Institute of Computer Technology and Industrial Engineering) in Lens, France, a division of the Ecole Centrale de Lille.
 Specialization: software engineering, passed with honors ("félicitations").

-- Since April 2016: Lecturer in Cognitive Linguistics at the University of Birmingham, Department of English Language and Applied Linguistics.
+- Since August 2021: Associate Professor(Senior Lecturer) in Cognitive Linguistics at the University of Birmingham, Department of English Language and Linguistics.

 - 2013 - 2016: Postdoctoral Teaching and Research Fellow in English Linguistics at the English department of the University of Basel, Switzerland (on unpaid leave from August 2013 to July 2014).

 - August 2013 - August 2014: Postdoctoral researcher at Princeton University (USA), Department of Psychology, under a postdoc scholarship granted by the DAAD (German Academic Exchange Service).